dbmi-bgm/cgap-annotations/docs/bic-seq2_mappability.rst

     bedtools subtract -a hg38_full_mappability_150.bed -b centromeres.bed > hg38_full_mappability_150_no_centromeres.bed

-6. Finally, the ``bed`` file was parsed to generate a single mappability file for each chromosome in the format required by ``BIC-seq2 Norm``:
+6. Finally, the ``bed`` file was parsed to generate a single mappability file for each chromosome in the format required by ``BICseq2-norm``:

 .. code-block:: bash